Nathalie-Leenders/nathalie-leenders.github.io/content/posts/SharepointLibrarypermissions/index.en.md

 18. Update with your variable to your External URL column

-You can now reuse the link, and your sharepoint site has been set up for external access, and you're creating an item thats able to be shared externally!
+You can now reuse the link, and your SharePoint site has been set up for external access, and you're creating an item thats able to be shared externally!